RuslanPr0g/FileFlower/README.md

 - Monitor directories and subdirectories for file changes
 - Filter files by pattern, extension, or custom rules
 - Define composable pipeline steps for processing files
-- Support for error handling, retries, and archiving
 - Minimal dependencies, cross-platform (.NET 8+)

 ---